Cloud Cost Optimization: How to Reduce Your AWS/Azure/Google Bill

 - Google Cloud Billing Reports

 Enable detailed billing and enforce mandatory resource tagging (environment, owner, application).
+Visibility also ties into broader observability practices to correlate cost with performance metrics.

 Right-Size Compute Resources